gloriama/language-cheatsheets/JAVA.md

 *Or whatever data type and array length.
 Note that a length IS required in Java!

+Note that when an `int` array is initialized in Java, each entry will be initialized to 0.
+In JavaScript, each item is initialized to undefined.

 ### Objects/Sets
 JavaScript | Java